Hernia Mesh Lawsuit and Complications | What You Need to Know

 One of the major lawsuits that is currently pending is that relating to Physiomesh.
 The complaints generally alleged that Johnson & Johnson manipulated the testing data to make it through the FDA’s 510(k) process which is a streamlined approval mechanism.
 Johnson & Johnson is alleged to have provided false information regarding the safety of the product.
 The company purportedly consciously cut short the amount of testing of the product that it performed.
 Further, the design of the hernia mesh made it susceptible to degradation.
 In addition, allegedly the “Secure Strap” used for fixation of the device exacerbated the risks of the mesh.
 Beyond the allegation of defective design, plaintiffs also allege that the manufacturer failed to warn them of the risks associated with the product.
 Most of the mesh lawsuits addressing Physiomesh are now pending as part of multidistrict litigation in the Northern District of Georgia.

 If you have suffered any sort of injury as a result of a hernia repair that used mesh, it is vital that you contact a lawyer immediately.
 Given that Physiomesh was pulled from the market in 2016, the statute of limitations may soon run out on a potential claim so time is of the essence.
-The attorney will provide you with a free consultation where they can assess the facts of your case and provide you with a road map of the process that must be followed for recovery.
+The hernia mesh lawsuit attorney will provide you with a free consultation where they can assess the facts of your case and provide you with a road map of the process that must be followed for recovery.
 If you are seeking a Camp Lejeune water lawsuit lawyer, contact us.